KerAm-js/Todo/README.md

 ### Updating plans

-I'm planning to make the following changes in this application:
+There is a plan to make the following changes in this application:

 * Change logo
 * Change UI design